aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/10-cicd.md

 The jobs for each of the stages are executed using Docker images defined by users.
-For this, we have to specify in the pipeline the tag associated with the GitLab Runner that has the
+For this, we have to specify in the pipeline the tag associated with the GitLab Runner that has the [Docker executor].
-[Docker executor][cicd-docker].
 The `on-prem` tag calls for runners within our on-premise infrastructure so on-premise services can be accessed within our pipelines.

 === "`.gitlab-ci.yml`"